reactioncommerce/reaction-docs/public-docs/acceptance-testing.md

 id: acceptance-testing
 title: Acceptance Testing
 ---

 ## Overview

 ### What is Acceptance Testing?

-Acceptance testing (AT) is a process of testing the application to verify functionality from a users perspective.
-Related functionality is group together and tested by following the steps of an AT script.
-AT scripts will outline the functionality to be tested, success criteria, testing steps and any test variants.
+Acceptance testing (AT) is a process of testing the application to verify functionality from a user's perspective.
+Related functionality is grouped together and tested by following the steps of an AT script.
+AT scripts outline the functionality to be tested, success criteria, testing steps and any test variants.

 ### Why is AT important?

 Acceptance testing gives us:
-- Insight to pain-points and issues related to any user-flows.
+- Insight to pain-points and issues related to user flows
-- Clear step to reproduce any issues discovered during AT.
+- Clear steps to reproduce any issues discovered during AT
-- A plan to test all user-flow variants.
+- A plan to test all user-flow variants

 ## Getting Started
 There are three key touch points within the AT process